rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     RtlZeroMemory(g_GuestState[ProcessorID].VmmStack, VMM_STACK_SIZE);
 ```

-Same as above, allocating a page for MSR Bitmap and adding it to **vmState**, I'll describe them later in this topic.
+Same as above, we'll allocate a page for the MSR Bitmap and add it to **GuestState**.
+I'll describe them later in this topic.

 ```
     //